Educational Articles

 Red tides are also known as algal blooms - sudden influxes of massive amounts of colored single-cell algae that can convert entire areas of an ocean or beach into a blood red color.
 While some of these can be relatively harmless, others can be harbingers of deadly toxins that cause the deaths of fish, birds and marine mammals; though no human exposure are known to have been fatal.

-and certain clouds.
+A horizontal fire rainbow arc occurs at a rare confluence of right time and right place for the sun and certain clouds.
 Crystals within the clouds refract light into the various visible waves of the spectrum but only if they are arrayed correctly relative to the ground below.
 Due to the rarity with which all of these events happen in conjunction with one another, there are relatively few remarkable photos of this phenomena.

 Aug 10, 2009